ronkok/Temml/docs/administration.md

 - `annotate`: `boolean`.
 If `true`, Temml will include an `<annotation>` element that contains the input TeX string.
 Note: this will defeat [soft line breaks](./supported.html#line-breaks) in Firefox. (default: `false`)

-- `elementIsMath`: `boolean`.
-When you call the `temml.render()` function, you pass an `element` as an argument to the function.
-If that `element` is a span, then allow `elementIsMath` to remain `false` (the default), and Temml will create a new `<math>` element inside the span.
-It you pass a `<math>` element as the argument, then set `elementIsMath` to `true`.
-Then Temml will populate it with math contents.

 - `leqno`: `boolean`.
 If `true`, display math has `\tag`s rendered on the left instead of the right, like `\usepackage[leqno]{amsmath}` in LaTeX. (default: `false`)

-- `preventTagLap`: `boolean`.
-This option affects the horizontal alignment of `displayMode` math and `\tag`s.
-The default (`false`) acts in the LaTeX manner and centers the math.
-That’s good in a wide container, but if the container is narrow, the tag will overlap the math.
-The `preventTagLap: true` option acts differently.
-It will first place the tag and then center the math in the remainder of the container, with no overlap.
-If you are targeting mobile, `preventTagLap: true` is probably a good choice .

 - `colorIsTextColor`: `boolean`.
 In LaTeX, `\color` is a switch, but in early versions of MathJax and KaTeX, `\color` applied its color to a second argument, the way that LaTeX `\textcolor` works.
 Set option `colorIsTextColor` to `true` if you want `\color` to work like early MathJax or KaTeX. (default: `false`)